 We pulled data on over 60,000 individual lead follow-up calls to answer the following question: How important is follow-up speed?

 The numbers we ended up with told the story.
-Our findings resulted in our largest measurable improvement in call follow-up success in over 15 years.
+Our findings resulted in our largest measurable improvement in sales follow-up success in over 15 years.

 Inbound Lead Follow-Up: Speed Matters